mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * A Diffie-Hellman finite-field group or elliptic curve
 * An AEAD encryption algorithm {{!RFC5116}}

+The ciphersuite's Diffie-Hellman group is used to instantiate an HPKE
+{{!I-D.irtf-cfrg-hpke}} instance for the purpose of public-key encryption.
-The ciphersuite must also specify an algorithm `Derive-Key-Pair` that maps octet strings with the same length as the output of the hash function to key pairs for the asymmetric encryption scheme.
+The ciphersuite must specify an algorithm `Derive-Key-Pair` that maps octet strings with length Hash.length to HPKE key pairs.

-Ciphersuites are represented with the CipherSuite type:
+Ciphersuites are represented with the CipherSuite type.
+HPKE public keys are opaque values in a format defined by the underlying Diffie-Hellman protocol (see the Ciphersuites section of the HPKE specification for more information):

 ~~~~~
 enum {